-This course is an application-based introduction to engineering and advanced mathematics topics through experiential, handson engineering labs, providing the student with a preliminary insight into the field of engineering and its aspects.
+This course is an application-based introduction to engineering and advanced mathemat-ics topics through experiential, hands-on engineering labs.
+This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.
 Activities include algebraic manipulation of equations, trigonometry, vectors, sinusoids, matrices, differentiation and integration.
 Engineering applications are reinforced through extensive problem-solving by using math in context.
 MATLAB, an engineering analysis software, will be introduced and supported in lab applications.
 Laboratory emphasizes the use and understanding of basic instrumentation and measurement techniques and applications used.
-Co-requisite(s): MAT 144, or MAT 155, or MAT 171
+Co-requisite(s): EGGL 101, and MAT 144, or MAT 155, or MAT 171